-In order to activate Hardware Reset, the RESET# pin (or ball) must be driven low for a minimum period of trest (100ns).
-Drive RESET# low for a minimum period of trest will interrupt any on-going internal and external operations, release the device from deep power down mode, disable all input signals, force the output pin enter a state of high impedance, and reset all the read parameters.

-The required wait time after activating a HW Reset before the device will accept another instruction is thurst of 35us.
+In order to activate Hardware Reset, the RESET# pin (or ball) must be driven low for a minimum period of t{RESET} (1μs).
+Drive RESET# low for a minimum period of t{RESET} will interrupt any on-going internal and external operations, release the device from deep power down mode1, disable all input signals, force the output pin enter a state of high impedance, and reset all the read parameters.
+If the RESET# pulse is driven for a period shorter than 1μs, it may still reset the device, however the 1μs minimum period is recommended to ensure the reliable operation.
+The required wait time after activating a HW Reset before the device will accept another instruction (t{HWRST}) is the same as the maximum value of t{SUS} (100μs).